Xel-Naha/PurrPleaser3000S/README.md

   4. Open FP3000_PicoW.ino  in the FP3000_PicoW folder.
   5. Change the settings in Credentials.h and PP3000S_Config.h according to your needs.
   6. IMPORTANT,  allow Flash to be used for LittleFS (Go to Tools -> Flash Size -> FS: 64kb)!
-  7. Flash your Raspberry Pico W.
+  7. Flash your Raspberry Pi Pico W (or Pico 2 W).
   8. Run it / let it be detected buy your home assistant (will be integrated automatically).
   9. Configure your home assistant, e.g. build a Dashboard like in the examples: [HomeAssistant](https://github.com/Poing3000/PurrPleaser3000S/tree/main/HomeAssistant).
   10. Configure your Feeder via Home Assistant (Calibrate the scale, set your schedule..).